jbossdemocentral/mobile-bpms-clientapp-integration-demo/README.md

 3. Enter Git URL as https://github.com/jbossdemocentral/mobile-bpms-clientapp-integration-demo.git -> Import and move onto integration

+4. Download the form from github gist - https://gist.github.com/hucmaggie/b0a7382d9d6ea49559d7

+5. Import the file by doing: `fhc forms create RHSummit2015SutoClaimFormsApp.json`

+6. Associate the form with your project.

+7. The original theme used in the demo is available as a github gist as well if you want to use it - https://gist.github.com/hucmaggie/72c461a2b9d5ac54a7e5

 Notes
 -----
 This project is a bare git repo for the client app that can be imported into RH MAP.
+The form and theme would need to be imported manually using fhc.

 Supporting Articles
 -------------------